tijmenvangulik/Ergometerspace/connection.md

 * Bluetooth (PM-5)
 * Install the Ergometer Data server (PM3-5) (deprecated)

 For the best connection experience you can download a native app in from the download menu.
+The native apps also have screen blanker prevention.

 ## Use Usb to connect to a PM3-5